tideofwords/plonkathon-nopoems/README.md

 If you want to see all your environments, you can run `conda env list`.
 If you started from a fresh conda install, you should see `base` and `plonkathon`, and it should show that `plonkathon` is active.

+To learn more about Python virtual environments, take a look at `https://csguide.cs.princeton.edu/software/virtualenv`.

 ### Required: install dependencies

 You'll use `pip`, the Python package installer, to install the dependencies.
 Make sure to activate the `plonkathon` virtual environment, then run